MatthewFrisby/BeamApps/README.md

 ## Downloads

 ### Git
-First make sure you have a github account, if not register for one.
-Git is our repository for all things related to this project and helps us keep track of updates, issues, and who is contributing to the project.
-You will need to install git on your computer [Here](https://git-scm.com/downloads)
+First, register for a GitHub account if you haven't already.
+Git is a repository service that helps keep track of updates, issues, and project contributors.
+Install Git on your computer [Here](https://git-scm.com/downloads)

 ### Node.js and NPM
-Node.js is our javascript runtime, and it will be allowing us to compile and run our code and the dependencies NPM (Node Package Manager) is exactly that, it handles our project packages (dependencies) and keeps them neatly organized for us
+Node.js is a javascript runtime, which allows us to compile and run both the code and the dependencies.
+NPM (Node Package Manager) organizes our project packages (dependencies).

-First thing you are going to need to do is install Node.js, you can find the install package [Here](https://nodejs.org/en/).
-Once that is installed completely it open your command prompt (Windows) or terminal (Mac OSX) and run
+Install Node.js through the installation package [Here](https://nodejs.org/en/).
+Once installed, open the command prompt (Windows) or terminal (Mac OSX) to run
 ```
 node -v
 ```